mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * When updating products via cart I had an issue with the product that are shoes which has a number.
 When adding the product to the cart everything is correct but If I update the shoes in the cart the value for number doesn't show and also N/A doesn't show.
 At the end with tutoring we discovered that the issue was in the cart.html specifically an issue with the variable used.

+* On the Stripe payment where the card details need to be entered, the postcode area let input a number indefinetly without stopping after the 5th digit.
+I cannot find a solution to this but it does not cause any issue for the payment.
+The event in the Stripe dashboard is flagged as succeded and also the order is saved in the admin panel.

+* When viewing some products in the products_details page, some description are not rendering the same as the others.
+I have tried to remove or add more description but the result does not change.

 ## **_Credits_**

 * This project is inspired by [GoOutdoors](https://www.gooutdoors.co.uk/).
 The code is taken by following the Boutique Ado project from Code Institite.